 A litigated divorce, also known as a traditional divorce, is the most popular method for divorce in Texas.
 One side files for a divorce and usually serves papers on the other party.
 A temporary hearing is usually held to set up orders for while the divorce is pending.
 It usually takes about a year to get a contested divorce in Tarrant County.
 It often is resolved through mediation, but that most often occurs late in the process.
 Learn more about getting started with the process of a traditional divorce.

-A do-it-yourself divorce is an option if there are no children involved, and there are few assets.
-If you want to handle things yourself, but are open to suggestions, we are happy to meet with you, try to understand your situation and help you prepare the paperwork correctly.
+A do-it-yourself (DIY) divorce, also known as a self-represented or 'pro se' divorce, is an option if there are no children involved, and there are few assets.
+If you want to handle things yourself, but are open to suggestions, we are happy to meet with you, try to understand your situation, and help you prepare the paperwork correctly.
 Contact us to set up an initial meeting.